LAST UPDATED: JUN 28 2023

 Related: What Do The Markings on A Measurement Tape Mean?

-16. The Ruler
+16. Ruler

 The ruler is your reliable straight measuring tool used for stencils, marks, and sketches.
 Rulers are primarily for measuring small distances on the wood’s surface and drawing straight lines.